 Upon graduation, a diploma will be issued resulting in a Graduate Practical Nurse.
 A graduate Practical Nurse may apply to the State Board of Nursing for NCLEX examination and license.
 A license will be granted to qualified graduates by the Board of Nursing after satisfactorily passing the NCLEX-PN.
 Criminal background checks are required on all applicants for initial licensure.
-Efforts are made to keep in touch with graduates to gather employment information & to ensure training is relevant to future students.
+Efforts are made to stay connected with graduates, to gather employment information & to ensure training is relevant for future students.